- Who is the group open to?

 If you have any chronic health issues (physical or mental), they should have been stable for at least six months before considering Dedicancy, and you should have access to appropriate professional support.

-You must also be able to get to coven events in Arlington, MA on a regular basis when we resume in-person activities.
+You must also be able to get to coven events in Arlington, MA on a regular basis.
 (It’s fine to arrange transportation with group members if that works for everyone, but you should also have a backup plan.)

-Group members are expected to contribute to potluck for ritual feasts (and it’s very appreciated to lend a hand with cleaning up after ritual or class.)
-I also welcome chipping in for group expenses (talk to me about what’s helpful right now.)
+Everyone is expected to contribute to potluck for ritual feasts.
+(It’s also very much appreciated to lend a hand cleaning up after ritual or class.)
+I welcome people chipping in for expenses, but that is not expected.

 Our tradition does have oathbound material (that is, information and content that may not be shared outside the group or tradition).